 NaNoWriMo stands for National Novel Writing Month.
 I first learned about it last year but it was too late to fully join in.
 So, this year I’m taking up the challenge instead.
 Essentially the aim of NaNoWriMo is to write a novel in 30 days.

 Throughout the whole of November, you write each day to have a completed story by the end of the month.
 It takes place across the world and is a challenge many writers gear up for a whole year in advance.
 I am not one of those people though.
 Instead, I’ve decided to take part in this as something of a spur-of-the-moment thing.

 I’m excited at the prospect of actually writing a book to completion.
 However, I’m under no illusions about how tricky this will be as well.
 I’m going to need to rely heavily on my planning skills and make sure I’ve got daily motivation to write.
 It’s going to be hard, but hopefully not impossible!

 Anyway, I’ve decided to try and use this year’s NaNoWriMo challenge to actually see it through to completion.
 It’s the piece of writing that’s given me the most scope for continuation and challenge, so it makes sense to be the one I use for NaNoWriMo.

 I’m quite excited to get started but I’m also nervous, as I’ve no real idea how the story will pan out yet.
-All I know is that from tomorrow I’ll be committing myself to writing at least 500 words a day.
+All I know is that from tomorrow I’ll be committing myself to write at least 500 words a day.
+At least.

 If you’re also feeling inspired, you can check out the NaNoWriMo website for more information if you fancy giving it a go yourself or even just downloading some resources to help you get started.